 Hostels in Athens, Greece, don't get much better than the cushy, comfortable, and clean City Circus Hostel

 The City Circus Hostel in Athens is a great example of what I’d always want to find when booking a dorm bed somewhere in the world.
 There were six beds in my room and it cost me €18, including breakfast.
 Although not the cheapest place in Athens, it’s a great deal when compared with rates in other European cities.
 However, this is not the only reason I would recommend City Circus Athens!

 Its facilities and services are modern and pleasant and have been well maintained.
 The best part is its location in the Psirri neighborhood in walking distance of all attractions and just beside a subway station for easy access from the airport.
 When arriving, you won’t have to worry about steps to the 3rd floor with your bags, there’s an elevator, woooot!

-The bathrooms are modern and covered in ceramic from floor to ceiling.
+At City Circus, the bathrooms are modern and covered in ceramic from floor to ceiling.
 They are well kept and cleaned frequently; several showers with hooks to hang clothes and toiletry kits are available on each floor.

 You’ll definitely enjoy the Greek breakfast as well!
 Have a great stay in colourful and vibrant Athens!

 Jennifer Doré Dallas is a corporate dropout turned travel blogger at Moi, mes souliers, foodie and paparazzi who has travelled to 40+ countries.
-She admits to a Ziploc bag addiction and hates umbrellas with a passion.

 Editor's Note: If you're visiting Athens in the summer, air conditioning is an absolute must and an elevator is a very nice touch.
 This city can be HOT.